State of the Industry: Seven Characteristics of a Clinical Research Data Repository HIMSS

 A Practical Guide to Clinical Data Warehousing Association for Clinical Data Management (ACDM)

-Clinical data is a staple resource for most health and medical reseach.
+Clinical data is a staple resource for most health and medical research.
 Clinical data is either collected during the course of ongoing patient care or as part of a formal clinical trial program.
 Clinical data falls into six major types:

 See boxes below for examples of each major type.

 The purest type of electronic clinical data which is obtained at the point of care at a medical facility, hospital, clinic or practice.
 Often referred to as the electronic medical record (EMR), the EMR is generally not available to outside researchers.
-The data collected includes administrative and demographic information, diagnosis, treatment, prescription drugs, laboratory tests, hospitalization, patient insurance, etc.
+The data collected includes administrative and demographic information, diagnosis, treatment, prescription drugs, laboratory tests, physiologic monitoring data, hospitalization, patient insurance, etc.